 Here’s our top recommendation for removing coffee stains from your precious ceramic cups:

-- Get some water and baking soda.
+- First, get some water and baking soda.

 - Leave for a few minutes for it to work before rinsing with water.

-How do you remove coffee stains from plastic cups?
+So how do you remove coffee stains from plastic cups?

-Plastic may appear to be an unusual material to have coffee stains on, but plastic cups are frequently the go-to cup for morning coffee with our on-the-go lifestyle.
+Plastic may appear to be an unusual material to have coffee stains on, but plastic cups are frequently the go-to for morning coffee with our on-the-go lifestyle.
 This method does not only eliminate coffee stains from plastic but also removes tea stains.

 - 2 tablespoons of baking soda